ikrisliu/Navigator/README.md

     // Coupling Way: Recommend to use this way inside one module let main = PageObject(vcClass: ViewController.self, navCmode: .reset, options: withNavClass(UINavigationController.self))

-    // If present view controller without passing any `UINavigationController`, use it as default one.
-    Navigator.defaultNavigationControllerClass = UINavigationController.self

     Navigator.root.window = window
     Navigator.root.open(main)